History of Normandale School

 In 1972 a school inspector remarked that, “a spirit of co-operation pervades the school and results in smooth administration and good standards of work being maintained... the children are particularly courteous and well-behaved”.

 Terry Barrett, the school’s first principal, reminisces that the foundation pupils were remarkable: they answered the phones, showed visitors around - the enthusiasm and responsibility they showed was a feature of Normandale School.

-40 years later – I am proud to boast that these traditions have continued.
+50 years later – We are proud to boast that these traditions have continued.
 Current students have high achievement levels, show leadership skills, and continue to show enthusiasm for their learning.

 The early strong community spirit is still evident, with a strong ‘Friends of Normandale School’ operating, and the school enjoying a high level of support for all events.

 While many of the tools of teaching have changed over the years, (e.g. chalk and blackboards to e-learning), some things never change - excellence in literacy and numeracy, the values of respect, creativity and perseverance, and the many happy memories for students, their families and staff.